The steps are in place and it may just be formalities before a new gym replaces a massive vacant storefront on Ridge Avenue.

 "We've had very cooperative meetings.
 They want to do something good for the commercial corridor, and we're behind it," RDC Executive Director Bernard Guet said Monday.

 On Thursday, Central Roxborough Civic Association President Ed Hothman said the company worked well with the RDC to answer neighborhood concerns.
 He said he was happy to defer to Guet's opinion, as the civic backs the plan.

 Planet Fitness introduced a plan in December to takeover the Golden Chrysler Plymouth Dealership, which has sat vacant for several years.
 Membership would start at $10 a month.

-At a civic meeting in February, neighbors supported the plan, but needed better info on property use, traffic and safety.
+At a civic meeting in February, plan, but needed better info on property use, traffic and safety.